yoctoproject/poky/documentation/ref-manual/classes.rst

    ":doc:`/ref-manual/qa-checks`" for more information regarding runtime performance issues.

+-  ``unhandled-features-check:`` check that if one of the variables that the :ref:`ref-classes-features_check` class supports (e.g.
+   :term:`REQUIRED_DISTRO_FEATURES`) is set by a recupe, then the recipe also inherits :ref:`ref-classes-features_check` in order for the requirement to actually work.

 -  ``unlisted-pkg-lics:`` Checks that all declared licenses applying for a package are also declared on the recipe level (i.e. any license in ``LICENSE:*`` should appear in :term:`LICENSE`).